wordslab-org/wordslab-website/docs/installation.md

 # Installation

-## OS support and prerequisites

-You can manage all your wordslab clusters and all your *cloud* virtual machines from a single **wordslab manager** installation.

-But you also need to install **wordslab manager** on each machine on which you want to create, start and stop a *local* virtual machine.
+You need to install **wordslab manager** on each host machine on which you want to create, start and stop a *local* virtual machine.

+You can manage all your *cloud* virtual machines from a single **wordslab manager** installation.

 You can install **wordslab manager** on: